 As Executive Director Emeritus, Chris is working with the staff to realign duties and projects before his departure in October 2020.
 He served as Executive Director 2009 – 2020.
 During his tenure, the association redefined its approach to advocacy, restructured staff, realigned its conferences in support of advocacy planning and goals, broadened its membership, and became a leading voice in advocacy for developmental disability services.

-As Policy and Communications Manager, Lauren works with CDSA members and coalition partners to develop communications and engagement strategies that support our mission.
+As Public Affairs Director, Lauren works with CDSA members and coalition partners to develop communications and engagement strategies that support our mission.
 Lauren has spent her career in nonprofit and government service.
 Before joining CDSA, she worked in fundraising and executive support for a national human rights nonprofit in Washington, DC, and was previously appointed to a federal agency where she worked on policy and public engagement.
 In her home state of Missouri, she handled veterans’ casework from the district office of a U.S. Senator.
 She’s now enjoying the west coast with her fiancé and their parakeets, Biscuit, Basil, and Brie.